jasonacox/pypowerwall/tools/README.md

 Config saved to 'set-reserve.conf'
 ```

 After the config is saved, you will be prompted to login to your Tesla account.
-This is done by opening the displayed URL in your browser and then logging in:
+This is done by opening the displayed URL in your browser and then logging in.

+**NOTE**: After you log in, it will take you to a *404 Page Not Found* error page - do not panic,
+this is what you want.

 ```
 ----------------------------------------